-The UMMC Cancer Institute breast cancer team includes surgeons, medical and radiation oncologists, radiologists, pathologists, genetic counselors, fertility specialists, nurses, social workers, dietitians, and others.
+The UMMC Cancer Center and Research Institute breast cancer team includes surgeons, medical and radiation oncologists, radiologists, pathologists, genetic counselors, fertility specialists, nurses, social workers, dietitians, and others.

 The team has experience with many unusual and complex cases and sees women with both early and advanced cancers, as well as those with other complex medical problems.
 Team members meet as a group each week to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.